CV

 Director, Business Horizons Program Menlo Park, CA

 Directed a multi-disciplinary research and consulting program to develop forecasts about alternative future scenarios, and to draw insights about strategic decisions that deliver value in those scenarios.
-Redesigned the signature product, the Ten-Year Forecast, as a trilogy of reports: words to define future risks and opportunities, numbers to portray data and trends, and images to capture conceptual maps and vital visual information.
+Redesigned the signature product, the Ten-Year Forecast, as a trilogy of reports: a qualitative analysis of future risk and opportunities, a quantitative analysis of data and projected trends, and various visualizations to capture conceptual maps and graphic information displays.
 Facilitated conferences and workshops.
 Managed customized research and consulting engagements.

 Strategic Decisions Group August 1981 to February 1999